andre-surugue/andre-surugue/README.md

 </div>

-### <div align="center">I'm André, I am a database user with years of experience implementing management tracking systems.<br/>  I have a good understanding of business needs (see my CV below). <br/> I am currently learning how to design a full database online, after one year training at OpenClassRoom.</div>
+### <div align="center">Years of experience implementing management tracking systems.<br/>  Good understanding of business needs (see my CV below). <br/> Currently learning how to design a full database online, to put in practice one year training at OpenClassRoom.</div>

+- I have finished a one-year training as Python Developper
-- 🌱 I’m currently learning Django and Docker
+- I’m currently learning further Django and Docker
-- To implement my knowledge, I'm designing a web-based application to collect needs and feedbacks from business partners
+- I'm designing a web-based application to collect needs and feedbacks from business partners

 <br/>